hridaya423/somutils/README.md

   - Most/Least Shells earned
   - Best/Worst Efficiency (shells/hour)
   - Alphabetical (A-Z, Z-A)
+- **AI Chatbot Assistant**: Intelligent chatbot with access to your project data and performance metrics
+  - Quick actions for project analysis, performance improvement, and project ideas
+  - Personalized advice based on your coding efficiency and project history
+  - Contextual help for voting strategies and project optimization
 - **Paste Files for devlogs**: Paste images/files directly into devlogs!
 - **Personalized Time Estimates**: Uses your efficiency data for accurate estimates
 - **Goal Tracking System**: Add shop items to goals and track progress
 - **Advanced Stats**: Efficiency comparisons, and custom calculator too
 - **Black Market**: Support for black market shop items and enhanced estimates and you get preferred customer for free
+- **Free Sunglasses**: you get sunglasses for free!
-- **Ship Data**:  ship-by-ship efficiency tracking and a beautiful graph to see ship efficiency if you have multiple
+- **Ship Data**: Ship-by-ship efficiency tracking and a beautiful graph to see ship efficiency if you have multiple

 ## Installation